-The following table provides a summary of the value of option-based and share-based awards vested and of non-equity incentive plan compensation earned by non-executive directors during the fiscal year ended January 31, 2016.
+The following table provides a summary of the value of option-based and share-based awards vested and of non-equity incentive plan compensation earned by non-executive directors during the fiscal year ended January 29, 2017.

 Name Option-Based Awards - Value Vested During the Fiscal Year (1) (\$) Share-Based Awards - Value Vested During the Fiscal Year (2) (\$) Non-Equity Incentive Plan Compensation - Value Earned During the Fiscal Year (\$)

-Joshua Bekenstein 93,412 76,072 -
+Joshua Bekenstein 139,724 144,059

-Gregory David 209,012 58,031 -
+Gregory David 206,360 66,611 (4)

-Elisa D. Garcia C (3) 62,541 -
+Elisa D. Garcia C. (3) 123,579

-Stephen Gunn 209,012 (4) -
+Stephen Gunn 206,360 66,611 (4)

-Nicholas Nomicos 93,412 65,773 -
+Nicholas Nomicos 139,724 139,188

-Richard Roy 97,484 68,780 -
+Richard Roy 133,364 138,889

-John J. Swidler 188,984 (4) -
+John J. Swidler 201,544 106,578 (4) -

-Huw Thomas 134,812 74,944 -
+Huw Thomas 191,636 145,153

-(1) Calculated as the difference between the market price of the common shares on the date of vesting and the exercise price payable in order to exercise the options.

-(2) DSUs granted at the end of each quarter to non-executive directors who elected to receive the cash component of their compensation in DSUs vest immediately upon being granted.
-The value of a DSU when redeemed for cash is equivalent to the market value of a common share of the Corporation.
-The total value of vested DSUs is therefore calculated based on the closing price of the common shares (\$75.17) on January 29, 2016, being the last trading day of the fiscal year ended January 31, 2016.

-(3) Elisa D. Garcia C. was appointed as independent director and member of the Nominating and Governance Committee effective February 18, 2015 and never received any option grants under the Option Plan.

-(4) Stephen Gunn and John J. Swidler elected to receive 100% of their annual retainers and meeting fees in cash.
+- (1) Calculated as the difference between the market price of the common shares on the date of vesting and the exercise price payable in order to exercise the options. - (2) DSUs granted at the end of each quarter to non-executive directors who elected to receive all or a portion of their annual cash compensation in the form of DSUs vest immediately upon being granted whereas DSUs comprising the annual equity retainer vest on the first anniversary of the date of grant.
+The value of a DSU when redeemed for cash is equivalent to the volume weighted average trading price of the common shares of the Corporation on the TSX for the five trading days immediately preceding the date of redemption.
+However, for the purposes of this Circular, the total value of vested DSUs is calculated based on the closing price of the common shares (\$99.42) on January 27, 2017, being the last trading day of the Corporation's fiscal year ended January 29, 2017. - (3) Elisa D. Garcia C. was appointed as independent director and member of the Nominating and Governance Committee effective February 18, 2015 and never received any option grants under the Option Plan. - (4) John J. Swidler elected to receive 50% of his annual cash compensation in the form of DSUs whereas Stephen Gunn and Gregory David both elected to receive the full amount in cash.